 The first signs that our body needs detoxification are unexplained tiredness, irregular bowel movement, irritability, lack of motivation and a very frequent mood switch.

 A simple diet change can solve the basic first symptoms.
 However, if the first symptoms are neglected and we let toxins affect our organs on a long run, a thorough detox plan need to be applied in order to avoid possible and very serious disease: like colon infections (colon cleanse), liver (liver detox), skin (acne) disease, heart problems, indigestion and so on.

-After a detox diet people often report clearer skin, improved metabolism and bowel movement, increased energy, increased concentration and clarity and better mood.
+After a detox diet, people often report clearer skin, improved metabolism and bowel movement, increased energy, increased concentration and clarity, and better mood.

 Detox side effects

 Common side effects often reported are headaches for the first few days when caffeine is withdrawn, constipation (if you are using too much fiber and too little water), diarrhea, (can lead to dehydration and electrolyte loss), tiredness, acne, weight loss, and irritability.
-If a detox diet is continued for a longer period of time, please consult your practitioner for advice, so you make sure you body is not in deficit of any kind of valuable nutrition.
+If a detox diet is continued for a longer period of time, please consult your practitioner for advice, so you make sure your body is not in a deficit of any kind of valuable nutrition.